banksAcc/Veesion_Cube-Tool/pc/README.md

 | `runtime.log_level` | `runtime` | Set logging verbosity (`DEBUG`, `INFO`, `WARNING`, `ERROR`). | `INFO` |
 | `runtime.log_to_file` | `runtime` | Enable writing aggregated logs to `app.log`. | `false` |

 Pose results are saved alongside session folders.
+The `cube_minimal` code is consumed directly from the repository checkout (via `vendor_cube_minimal.py`), so no pip install of that package is required.
 Refer to `../cube_minimal/README.md` for details on interpreting the cube pose output and validating calibration.

 ## License
 All rights reserved.